Academic Requirements for the Bachelor’s Degree

 - A minimum of 18 semester hours in the major, including the senior project, taken at Mary Baldwin College

-- A minimum of 63 total semester hours taken at MBC for students in the RCW; a minimum of 36 total semester hours taken at MBC for students in the ADP
+- A minimum of 63 total semester hours taken at MBC for students in the College for Women; a minimum of 36 total semester hours taken at MBC for students in the ADP

 Students are required to participate in official activities designed to assess the effectiveness of the academic program as a condition for graduation.
 These activities are required by government and accrediting organizations.